braden-p/Roomba-Simulation/README.md

 #### Version = 1.1
 ---
 ## DESCRIPTION
+A program capable of simulating one or more roomba vacuums cleaning tiles in a rectangular room

+A few lines of code at the bottom of this program can be uncommented to run the program using whatever parameters you desire.

 This program uses Object Oriented Programming to simulate:
 * A Rectangular Room
     - A room consisting of clean or dirty tiles